But it almost did

 Our doctor once told us that seizures don’t happen to all diabetic children, that they were rare, and not to worry.
 Our nurse had told us to stop checking him at night so we could rest.
 She said, he’ll wake up and let you know if he’s low.
 She promised us this.
 The group of parents of type 1 diabetics that we met with in support groups when Jasper was first diagnosed told us different.

-If we had had a continuous glucose monitor Kevin would have seen more than just a perfect number of 6.1 mmols when he put Jasper to bed that night.
-He would have seen double arrows down giving a warning that something wasn’t right.
-But CGM’s are expensive and not covered by OHIP so those of us with low incomes or one income families must learn to live without it or must ask for help from others to gain access to these incredible life saving devices.
-Though clearly Jasper overdosed this time around by “human error”, the first time he had a seizure it was just happenstance that it occurred.
-It it was almost as quiet as this one.
+But that was 5 years ago.
+Today we have the tools to predict these things, the tools to save their lives before they are in too much danger.
+If we had had a CGM Kevin would have seen more than just a perfect BG reading at bedtime.
+But CGM’s are expensive and not covered by OHIP.
+Those of us with low or one income families must learn to live without it or must ask for help (beg) from others to gain access to these incredible life saving devices.

 So yeah, I am having a difficult time.